DanOlinski/Scribble/README.md

 ## Starting up the app
 #### Go into your WSL shell terminal (if you are wising WSL), navigate into the folder where the wordpress site is located, run the command `docker-compose up -d` (this will create the images (wp and mysql) and start up a server in a docker container). visit `http://localhost:8000/` to view the website.
+- If you are running wordpress in the system por the first time, you'll be prompted with a setup page. enter the requested info.
 #### To edit your wp page go to `http://localhost:8000/wp-admin/` username and password are both set as admin.
 #### To access phpMyAdmin go to `http://localhost:8080/` Username is `root` and password is `password` (these are set up in the `docker-compose.yml` file)